Key Takeaways

 Employer payroll contributions are generally estimated at an additional 20.1% on top of the employee salary in Gabon.

 Individual tax rates in Gabon follow a progressive structure, applying to both residents and non-residents.
-These rates range from 0% to 35%.
+These rates range from 0% to 35%, plus a 5% complementary tax on salaries.

 To qualify for the Old-age pension (Pension de vieillesse) in Gabon, individuals must reach the age of 55 (or 50 if prematurely aged) with at least 20 years of coverage, including 120 months of contributions in the last 20 years.
 Contributions, set at 2.5% of monthly covered earnings, are based on the legal minimum wage.